How We Helped Monday.com Secure the Perfect Name for their Rebranding

 Hence, Monday.com was easily relatable with the project management and collaboration tools daPulse offered.

 Buying a premium domain name like “Monday.com” would never have been easy.
-We coordinated and negotiated on behalf of daPulse to help acquire Monday.com.
-Rebranding projects are cumbersome, and can take time to identify if a name might be available, and if there are any red flags, trademarks, or questionable history around the asset.
+Hired as their domain name broker, NameExperts.com coordinated and negotiated on behalf of daPulse to help acquire Monday.com.
+Rebranding projects are cumbersome and can take time to identify if a name might be available – and if there are any red flags, trademarks, or questionable history around the asset.

 Domain name values vary, and domain names are worth what a buyer will spend on them.
 It was critical for daPulse to first identify their intention, including a couple of alternatives, in case Monday.com might not have been available.

-We are not able to share the purchase actual price, but it has paid back in dividends.
+We are not able to share the actual purchase price, but we can comfortably state it has paid back in dividends.

 daPulse officially rebranded as Monday.com on the 13th of November 2017.
 The company posted a video of its employees reading the various ways it had been made fun of in the past.
 It was quite a funny video.